thebigbird/davideagle-hugo-academic/content/post/2021-10-05-why-hauerwas-and-willimon-are-wrong-about-pastoral-care/index.en.md

 > Years later, as a bishop, I became troubled that many contemporary pastors aspired only to be obsequious pastoral caregivers and hand-holders—the pastor as the empathetic helping healer who goes for the low-hanging fruit by encouraging people to display and then lick their wounds.

-This is bullshit, plain and simple.
+This is wrong, plain and simple.
 It’s a sound-bite that ignores the reality of pastoral ministry.
 Again, it’s such an un-pastoral thing to say.
 According to Hauerwas, "pastoral care has become obsessed with the personal wounds of people in advanced industrial societies who have discovered that their lives lack meaning."

 **Really?**

 When I was a pastor, I remember sitting with a woman in my office who just found out her husband had been engaged in a years-long affair with another woman.
-What was my proper reponse? *Stop licking your wounds.* *Stop taking yourself so seriously.* Am I not called to be an empathetic helping healer?
-What is a pastor if it isn’t someone who will sit with others in their pain and wait for resurrection on the other side of crucifixion?
+What was my proper reponse? *Stop licking your wounds.* *Stop taking yourself so seriously.* Had I really succumbed to the modern obsession with our personal wounds?
+What exactly is wrong with pastors being empathetic, helping healers?
+What is a pastor if not someone who will sit with others in their pain and wait for resurrection on the other side of crucifixion?
 Isn't that what it means to "witness to Christ's cross and resurrection"?

 After a long and familiar rant about the emptiness of modern North American psychological culture (as if there is such a thing as a unified North American culture, or that psychology is merely one thing), Hauerwas tells the reader: